 You will be asked to answer a small set of basic questions about your planned study, including PI name, study title, and resources you are requesting from the CTSC.
 Once this information has been submitted, your new application (including user ID/password if you are a new user) will be enabled within several business hours.
 You will be notified by e-mail when this process is complete, and you can then log in to the system to complete and submit your application.

 Before patients may be studied at the CTSC, a project proposal must be submitted and approved by two committees, the CTSC Translational Research Advisory Committee (TRAC) and an Institutional Review Board for Human Rights in Research (IRB).
-For questions about the review process, please contact Juan Cordero, MD (Protocol Review & Regulatory Manager).
+For questions about the review process, please contact Pankaj Patel (Protocol Review & Regulatory Manager).

 Once your application for use of CTSC resources is completed and all required documents have been uploaded, the application is sent for scientific review and scheduled for the next available TRAC review meeting.